-Fought between December 16th, 1944 and January 28th, 1945, the Battle of the Bulge was the greatest battle in American history.
+Fought between December 16th, 1944 and January 28th, 1945, the Battle of the Bulge was the greatest battle America fought during the Second World War.
 Its origins lay with Adolf Hitler, who hoped to split Allied forces in the west with a Blitzkrieg-like assault aimed at the recently opened port of Antwerp.
 Three German armies assembled in secret to strike through the Ardennes, a forested and hilly region located where the French, Belgian, Luxembourger, and German borders meet.

 The Ardennes was a quiet sector, and the Germans managed to push American troops back in the first days, creating a bulge in the Allied line.
 Most will be familiar with the story of the 101st Airborne Division’s stand at Bastogne and General George S. Patton’s successful relief effort.
 By late January, the Americans had eliminated the bulge and restored the line at the cost of 75,000 casualties.
 The Germans suffered just as heavily — between 65,000 and 85,000 — costing them valuable reserves for the coming invasion of Germany.